Toward precise $\xi$ gauge fixing for the lattice QCD: Precision Extrapolation under Landau Gauge on Local Operators

+In Fig.~\ref{fig:fit_check} (Fig. 9 of the revised manuscript), we explicitly show the data for \(Z(a^2p^2,\theta)\) as a function of \(\theta\) for three representative momenta spanning the infrared, intermediate, and ultraviolet regions.
+The data points marked with circles correspond to the data used in the extrapolation, while the solid curves represent the central values of the fits using Eq.
+(12).
+The data points indicated with crosses, which lie in the gray-shaded region excluded from the fit, are also shown and agree well with the extrapolated curves, further demonstrating that the fitting procedure captures the \(\theta\)-dependence reliably.

-\subsubsection{Further Check with Valence Clover Volume Source Propagators}
+\subsection{Further Check with Valence Clover Volume Source Propagators}

-For more accurate check on the deviation of imprecise gauge fixing for different operators, we generate volume source propagators with dimensionless momentum (5,5,0,0) (corresponds to $\mu\simeq$ 3 GeV) and gauge fixing precisions $\theta \in \left(2.4\times 10^{-11}, 2.5\times 10^{-4}\right)$, using valence clover fermions on two ensembles, a06m310 ($a\sim$ 0.06 fm and then $a^2p^2=0.85$) used above and also a12m310 ($a\sim$ 0.12 fm and then $a^2p^2=3.43$).
+For more accurate check on the deviation of imprecise gauge fixing for different operators, we generate volume source propagators with dimensionless momentum (5,5,0,0) (corresponds to $\mu\simeq$ 3 GeV) and gauge fixing precisions $\theta \in \left(2.4\times 10^{-14}, 2.5\times 10^{-2}\right)$, using valence clover fermions on two ensembles, a06m310 ($a\sim$ 0.06 fm and then $a^2p^2=0.85$) used above and also a12m310 ($a\sim$ 0.12 fm and then $a^2p^2=3.43$).
+The volume-source propagators are computed using the multigrid algorithm~\cite{Clark:2016rdz} to a similar tolerance of $\sim 1 \times 10^{-7}$, employing a setup consistent with Ref.~\cite{Zhang:2024omt}.
 Those propagators allows us to compute $Z_T/Z_V$ and also those of the quark energy moment tensor operators,